Merlin Local Library Catalog

 WisCat is the Wisconsin library catalog that can be browsed when the Merlin catalog doesn't have what you're looking for.
 Contact your librarian to request items from WisCat.

 WorldCat is a worldwide catalog of library collections that includes more than 67 million bibliographic records with items in many different formats.
 Patrons can access this database at any library or at home with a user-friendly search page.

 Ancestry Library Edition is an extensive library genealogy research tool.
 Access is limited to in-library use.
 Promotional and training materials are available.

 BadgerLink Discovery Databases

 LearningExpress Library is a learning center for people of all ages and education levels interested in learning extra skills for school or work.
-People in the NWLS service area can create an account from a library or from home using a library card.
-Visit the Help Center for help to get started.
-Featured lists of LearningExpress tests, courses and ebooks are available from the Merlin catalog.
+Visit the help resources to get started.

 Quick Reference and Fast Facts